If you can’t find the answer you’re looking for, don’t hesitate to contact us.

 Is the cost listed per person?

 Is the trip really all inclusive?

-Yes, everything is included, including the wine and beer we serve every evening with dinner.
+Yes, everything is included, including any wine and beer we serve every evening with dinner.
 There are no additional taxes or fees.
 Please read more about our all-inclusive rates, discounts, and hotel package.

 Will I receive a reminder about my final payment?

 Yes, we will send you a reminder email.
 Your final payment is due six weeks before your sailing date.
-We prefer checks payable to Schooner Ladona, but you may call with a MasterCard, Visa, or Discover Card number.
+We prefer checks payable to Schooner Ladona, but you can also pay online with MasterCard, Visa, or Discover Card.

 What about gratuity/tip?

 It is customary for passengers to give a gratuity of 10% of their cruise cost to any crew member to share with their crewmates.
 Sailing on Ladona would not be possible without their dedication and efforts.